Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/flow_condition_card.rst

 +++++++++++++++++++++
  * PERM: scaling weighted as a function of cell volume and X permeability

- * NEIGHBOR_PERM: scaling weighted as a function of the interfacial area and permeability of neighboring cells (in x,y)

  * VOLUME: scaling weighted as a function of cell volume

+ * NEIGHBOR_PERM: equivalent to NEIGHBOR_PERM_XY

+ * NEIGHBOR_PERM_XY: scaling weighted as a function of the interfacial area and permeability of neighboring cells in X and Y

+ * NEIGHBOR_PERM_XZ: scaling weighted as a function of the interfacial area and permeability of neighboring cells in X and Z

+ * NEIGHBOR_PERM_YZ: scaling weighted as a function of the interfacial area and permeability of neighboring cells in Y and Z

+ * NEIGHBOR_PERM_XYZ: scaling weighted as a function of the interfacial area and permeability of neighboring cells in X, Y, and Z

 Value specification for all flow modes:
 +++++++++++++++++++++++++++++++++++++++